This post was originally posted April 10, 2020 and was updated June 19th, 2020

-No, I do NOT think that business schools will grant covid-19 related deferrals.
+No, I do NOT think that business schools will grant many COVID-19 related deferrals.

 - It will rob the school of one year’s worth of MBA revenue for those students: the school will still have many “fixed costs” that it needs revenue to keep running (professor salaries; facilities; administration; etc.)

-- This will rob next year’s applicants of spots: now, instead of, say, 500 spots available in a hypothetical program, now they would only be 50 or 100 spots, since most of the spots would be taken up by the previous year’s admits.
+- This will rob next year’s applicants of spots: now, instead of, say, 500 spots available in a hypothetical program, now they would only be 50 or 100 spots, since many (most?!) of the spots would be taken up by the previous year’s admits.

-“Well then, so when do schools grant deferrals?”
+“Well then, so when DO schools usually grant deferrals, in other years?”

-They are NEVER granted because “Some cool new opportunity at work just came up!”
+Even in Corona-Free times, they have NEVER been granted in the past simply on a candidate’s whim — for example, because “Some cool new opportunity at work just came up!”.
 After all, if you felt you had more to learn / more room to grow in your current job, then why would have applied to b-school now?
 (This is precisely why many schools often have a “Why now?” component to their “Why MBA?” question).

 Usually, the reasons for deferrals are when something outside of the candidate’s control occurs that will make them physically unable to attend school in the fall.

-- An illness that requires intense care, such as undergoing chemotherapy
+- An illness that requires intense care, such as the candidate undergoing chemotherapy

 - Discovering that one is pregnant and due to give birth near the beginning of the school year; thus, “maternity leave” would occur when classes are starting and the student would not be able to attend class / catch up